What’s the value of a university degree?

 It was tricky to learn to balance collaboration with competition.
 Sometimes tensions would flare up.
 Over time we learned to follow the subtle cues of our most skilled professors, and to deliver genuine apologies to our classmates.
 Balancing competition with collaboration is a tricky skill that I still work on every single day.
 I like winning, and I know that you can’t win unless you’re helping create a high performing team.

-Third I learned that my McGill professors expected high quality logical arguments 100% of the time.
+On top of that my McGill professors expected high quality logical arguments 100% of the time.
 This is another experience that can be hard to find in the workplace.
 Professors also expected transparency about the sources of evidence used in arguments.
 When I failed to make a good argument or provide proper citations they would point out the deficiency in my work and demand better quality.
 This taught me to appreciate people pointing out mistakes or oversights in my work.
 I continue to apply these high quality standards to my work to this day.

 Lastly, having a degree implies the abilitiy to participate in an imperfect enterprise system.
 Once you choose a degree path you have to learn to work with both central administration staff and faculty staff to identify and track the specific requirements needed to complete a degree.
 When I completed my undergraduate degree these requirements were not as easy to identify as they are today.
 Requirements were printed in paper publications, which were sometimes distributed in different buildings on different parts of the campus, and mix and match options sometimes meant requirements conflicted with each other.
 When you identified a conflicting requirement you needed to figure out who to inform and what authority to trust for an exception.
 It takes tenacity and good humour to borrow/pay thousands of dollars to participate in a system like that!
 I continue to bring that tenacity and good humour to my work today.